hoavu-cs/aku-chess-engine/README.md

 - This engine uses **NNUE (Efficiently Updatable Neural Network) evaluation**.

-- Currently, the engine has its own NNUE inference implementation for the vanilla NNUE 768 -> 2 N -> output (under testing using weights from beans.bin provided by Ciekce).
-Training its own NNUE is underway.
+- Currently, the engine has its own NNUE inference implementation for the vanilla NNUE 768 -> 2 HL -> output.
+Currently, the hidden layer size is 256.

 - The engine also has a version (currently the strongest) where it probes Stockfish pretrained network.